lucy-kim/homehealth/README.md

 # README for the home health projects
-This project explores topics around hospitals and home health care providers using rich proprietary data on the home health operations from a large multi-state company of 100+ offices.
-We are currently investigating the impact of hospital readmissions penalty program on downstream care providers' behaviors using home health data.
+This project explores topics around hospitals and home health care providers using proprietary data on the home health operations from a large multi-state home health care company operating 100+ offices.
+We are currently investigating the impact of hospital readmissions penalty program on downstream care providers' behaviors using these home health data.

 The codes below are in chronological order.

+## Create Stata data files from raw data files
+**data step (Create a do-file of do files)**

+`crofficeID_foradmitID.do`
+- create office ID for each admission ID (i.e. clientID-SOC date pair)

+`crreferral.do`
+- create referral source data for each admission from the raw CSV file

+`crpost_hncorrect.do`
+- manually change the hospital name in the referral source data

+`CMShospdisch_tohh.do`
+- use hospital-week level counts of Medicare hospital discharges to home health destinations for 2011-2014 (Source: Elena's CMS data on inpatient discharge claims)

 `crreferralhosp_mcrID.do`
 - get Medicare ID for each hospital that appears in the patient referral source data